google/distbench/docs/distbench-test-format.md

 - `name` (string): name of the service.
 - `count` (int32): number of instances to start (each instance will occupy a `node_manage` unless it is bundled with other services).
+- `protocol_driver_options_name`: name of the ProtocolDriverOptions to use for the service.

 ### message `ServiceBundle`